Skip to main content

 In order to effectively protect all involved parties’ rights and interests, it is important that these contracts be drafted carefully in line with current legislation and detailed enough to cover all aspects related to the recruitment process.
 By doing so, employers can rest assured knowing they have taken due diligence steps when seeking new staff whilst employees are provided adequate protection against any mistreatment by recruiters or prospective employers during selection processes.

-A thorough understanding of Dutch labour laws is essential when drafting recruitment agency contracts in order to ensure legal compliance throughout its term period.
+A solid understanding of Dutch labour laws is important when drafting recruitment agency contracts (in Dutch: uitzendovereenkomst) to maintain legal compliance throughout the contract term.

 Rights and obligations of employers and employees under Dutch recruitment agency contract